heyjoeway/BonziWORLD/README.md

 This project has been discontinued due to my time being taken up by other responsibilities.
 Thanks for all the laughs and memes along the way.

-**This project has been unarchived in order to document security issues for those who wish to fork it.
-No commits or pull requests regarding the code will be accepted.
-If you plan to fork this, please keep in mind the possibility of vulnerabilites and try to use an active fork.**
+**This project was unarchived in order to document security issues.
+However, barely anyone used issues for that purpose are more often created irrelevant complaints.
+To be clear, *I no longer have anything to do with any actively hosted instance of BonziWORLD or any of the community.* Do not bug me about anything related to BonziWORLD, I have nothing to do with it and no longer want anything to do with it.**

 All the source code for the server and client is publically available here.
 If you want to run your own BonziWORLD, by all means go ahead.
 Do whatever you'd like with this code.
 Just try to put me somewhere in the credits.